OpenDive/AptosKit/README.md

 ## Next Steps

-* In the near future, we will be implementing a Token Client class that will make interacting with NFTs and Collections even easier for the end developer.
 * We will also focus on implementing a MultiED25519Authenticator for use with authenticating more than one ED25519 transaction at a time in a single call.

 ## Credits